frank-emrich/freezeml-pldi2020-artifact/README.md

 * `hide_fresh_type_vars=false` By default, Links hides type variables that are fresh (i.e., only occur in a single location).
 This setting evokes that all type variables are shown.
-* `generalise_toplevel=false` By default, the Links REPL generalizes any overall expression entered, if the expression is generalizable.
+* `generalise_toplevel=false` By default, the Links REPL generalises any overall expression entered, if the expression is generalisable.
 For instance, entering `fun (x) {x}` into the REPL would yield type `forall a. a -> a`.
-By setting `generalise_toplevel=false`, we prevent this generalization, and the expression would be given type `b -> b` for some flexible type variable `b`.
+By setting `generalise_toplevel=false`, we prevent this generalisation, and the expression would be given type `b -> b` for some flexible type variable `b`.